Ferhan Şensoy

 Osman Ferhan Şensoy (26 February 1951 – 31 August 2021) was a Turkish actor, playwright and director.

 Private life

 Şensoy was born in Çarşamba district of Samsun Province in northern Turkey on 26 February 1951.
 After attending Galatasaray High School some time, he finished Çarşamba High School in 1970.

 In 1988, he married stage and film actress Derya Baykal (born 1957).
-From this marriage two daughters, Müjgan Ferhan and Derya, were born.
+From this marriage, two daughters, Müjgan Ferhan and Derya, were born.
 The couple divorced in 2004.
-He made his second marriage secretly in 2014 with stage actress Elif Durdu (born 1977), who played with Şensoy in the play “Beni Ben mi Delirttim? (literally "Did I Drive Me Crazy?") in 2003.
+He made his second marriage secretly in 2014 with stage actress Elif Durdu (born 1977), who acted with Şensoy in the play “Beni Ben mi Delirttim? (literally "Did I Drive Me Crazy?") in 2003.

 Career

 He experienced his first professional acting with "Grup Oyuncuları" in 1971.
 Between 1972 and 1975, he studied Theatre in education in France and Canada.
 He worked under Jérôme Savary and Andre-Louis Périnetti.
 He was awarded the title "Best Foreigner Playwright" in Montreal, Canada in 1975 for his play Ce Fou de Gogol.
 He directed and played in the musical Harem qui rit at Théâtre des Quatre Sous in Montreal.